heyasmit/Jarvis-Voice-Assistant/README.md

 # Jarvis Voice Assistant 🤖

 A Python-based voice assistant named "Jarvis" that can perform various tasks through voice commands.
-The assistant responds to a wake word and can open websites, play music, search information, and more.
+The assistant responds to a wake word and can open websites, play music, search for information, and more.

 ## Features ✨